 A full-fledged geisha uses a wig, but a Maiko does her hairstyles with her own hair and spend hours each week at the hairdresser and sleep on holed-pillows to preserve the elaborate styling.

 The Momo-ware hairstyle was pretty popular among girls in town in the late era of the Edo to the Showa period.
 The design looks like a peach and the lower part slightly opened showing the cloth-made hair accessory, hence the name Momo-ware (peach cracked open).

 Ware-Shinobu is a gorgeous and lovely hairstyle a Maiko who have a year or two years experience of after the debut.
 The looks pretty similar to Momo-ware.
 The elaborate hair pins are used, some are given by customers, some are given from seniors.

 Ofuku is the hairstyle girls used to do.
 In the early stage, it was popular among the young apprentice who worked in the inner palace as a maid.
 Its popularity spread among girls in town as well, improved gorgeously and a Maiko can have this hairstyle when they are accepted as a mature Maiko.

-You can tell if she’s a new Maiko or a matured one from the color used on the cloth made of crep which sticks to a lower part of the topknot.
+You can tell if she’s a new Maiko or a matured one by looking at the color used on the cloth made of crep, which sticks to a lower part of the topknot.
 Fresh Maiko uses red, then the pink and lighter tone of color.